Niall Horan discography

-In September 2016, it was announced that Horan had signed a solo deal with Capitol Records.
+Horan rose to prominence as a member of the boy band One Direction, formed in 2010 on the singing competition The X Factor.
+The group released five albums and went on to become one of the best-selling boy bands of all time.
+After the band declared a hiatus in 2016, it was announced In September 2016 that Horan had signed a solo deal with Capitol Records.
 Later that month, Horan released his debut solo single "This Town".
 Since its release, it has peaked at number 9 on the UK Singles Chart, and number 20 on the US Billboard Hot 100.
 On 4 May 2017, Horan released his second solo single "Slow Hands".
 It also entered the top 10 in the UK and the top 20 in the US.
+Horan's debut album, Flicker, was released on 20 October 2017 under licence by Capitol Records.